mattsterp/mattsterp-WordPress-Theme/README.md

 # Mattsterp
-Mattsterp is an accessible content-first WordPress theme built around beautiful fonts and lots of white space designed and developed by Matthew Peters.
+Mattsterp is an accessible content-first WordPress theme built around beautiful customizable fonts, with plenty of white space.
+Designed and developed by Matthew Peters.
 ## Features

 ### Article Decks